Conedy/Conedy/documentation/parameters.rst

 Most node dynamics depend on certain parameters.
 For example, the node dynamics :ref:`logisticMap` is defined by :math:`x_{n+1} = r x_n ( 1 - x_n)` with :math:`r` as a parameter, which can be assessed by ``logisticMap_r`` in Conedy.

 When a node is added as in the above example, default values for node parameters are used, for example the default value of ``logisticMap_r`` is 3.58 (as documented in :ref:`logisticMap`).
-In case you want to add different parameters, a full set of parameters can be specified as arguments, e.g.
+In case you want to add different parameters, a full set of parameters can be specified as arguments, e.g.:

 .. testcode:: test1